In the box

 Fully recharge before packing away.
 A full charge will power over 10 000 laps.

-Use the PowerAnchor data logger (PADL) to measure the speed of cars and planes as they go around the PowerAnchor.
+Use the free PowerAnchor data logger (PADL) to measure the speed of cars and planes as they go around the PowerAnchor.

 For indoor use only.